sdebby/TelegramKeyPass/README.md

  * Secure personal keepass database (database file not exposed to the internet)
  * Add/Remove/Search querys.
  * All sensative messages have auto deletation.
- * Thois script use Python 3.10 and up
+ * This script use Python 3.10 and up

 # Usege
 * Modify settings in data.config